Flow Rate Calculation Through Pipe

 1. Using Volumetric Flow Rate and Time

-This is the most straightforward method, applicable when you directly measure the volume of fluid collected over a specific time interval.
+We're talking about the most straightforward method, applicable when you directly measure the volume of fluid collected over a specific time interval.

 Formula: